 Unhelpful Words

-Stay Neutral: Words and body language are our only real tools when verbally delivering feedback.
-It’s important to manage your verbal and nonverbal communications.
-Your goal is to provide constructive feedback that’s heard and acted upon, so it’s essential both your verbal and nonverbal communication are speaking the same language.
+Your goal is to provide constructive feedback that’s heard and acted upon, so it’s essential that both your verbal and nonverbal communication are speaking the same language.
 For example, if you care about that person, look them in the eye when speaking rather than avoiding eye contact.

 The right questions provide structure to your feedback.
 Follow these guidelines:

-Giving effective feedback is a skill, and like any skill, it takes practice to be successful.
+Giving effective feedback is a skill; and like any skill, it takes practice to be successful.
 Above all, effective feedback comes from the heart.
 Others will welcome your feedback when they feel you sincerely care and want to support them.

 About the Author: Nancy Schnoebelen Imbs is an empowering professional development consultant, dynamic motivational speaker and author.
 Highly dedicated and results-oriented, she has the skill and passion for helping individuals become more confident and successful in business and beyond.
 She and her company Polished help clients focus on key adjustments that result in meaningful impact and effectiveness.